Abid Hasan

 In the 1940s, the INA leaders decided to devise a religion-agnostic greeting for its soldiers: Thakur Yashwant Singh suggested "Hindustan ki Jai", but Hasan felt this was too long and suggested "Jai Hind" as an alternative, which was unanimously accepted.
 The term emerged as a national slogan after India's independence.

 Netaji Bose's nephew Aurobindo Bose later married Safrani's niece.
 Her name is Suraiya Hasan Bose.
 She was the daughter of elder brother of Abid Hasan safrini by name Badrul Hasan, who worked with Gandhiji.
-Mr Abid Hasan died on April 5, 1984.
+Mr Abid Hasan died on April 9, 1984.

 Scholarly activities

 Hasan was also a scholar who spent long hours with his Persian and Urdu poetry.
-His Hindi-Urdu translation of Jana Gana Mana with the music from Ram Singh Thakuri, became Subh Sukh Chain, the anthem of the Provisional Government of Free India.
+His Hindi-Urdu translation of Jana Gana Mana with the music from Ram Singh Thakuri, became Shubh Sukh Chain, the anthem of the Provisional Government of Free India.

-Abid Hasan Safrani died on 5 April 1984 in Hyderabad.
+Abid Hasan Safrani died on 9 April 1984 in Hyderabad.